 - Organization, respectively arrangement - Is the resource supported by any existing arrangements and can the organisation use it properly?

-How to use the VRIO Analysis in practice?
+How to make the VRIO Analysis?

 VRIO analysis is a complement to a PESTEL analysis (which assesses macro-environment).
 VRIO is used to assess the situation inside the organization (enterprise) - its resources, their competitive implication and possible potential for improvement in the given area or for a given resource.
 Such an assessment is then used for example in the strategic management of development in various areas or for decision making about the advantage of an external or internal process and the securing service (e.g. outsourcing decision).